matyastr/shivers-shaved-ice/src/pages/index.md

 ---
 templateKey: index-page
-image: /img/ice-cream-tops.jpg
+image: /img/shaved-ice-background.png
-title: ICE CREAM LIKE IT USED TO BE
+title: Creating memories, one cup at a time!
-subheading: Established 2020
+subheading: Established 2023
 intro:
   - title: Menu
-    content: We are proud to provide a wide variety of your favorite classic ice cream dishes.
-Our collection ranges from ice cream cones to twisters and speciality sundaes!
+    content: We are proud to serve a wide variety of your favorite shaved ice flavors!
-    image: /img/menu-callout.jpg
+    image: /img/menu-callout.jpeg
     button:
       text: View our menu
       link: /menu
 tiles:
-  - title: Take it to go
+  - title: Comming to an event near you!
-    content: We know times are different right now, so we're specializing in our to-go service.
-You can get any of our signature soft serve or hard ice cream flavors in a convenient half pint or full pint.
-Indulge today!
+    content: We are a shaved ice stand dedicated to bringing the best experiences to events near you.
+Keep an eye out on our events page and social media for our next stop near you!
-    image: /img/ice-cream-to-go-1-.jpg
+    image: /img/shaved-ice-1.jpeg
-  - title: Our Philosophy
+  - title: Our Misson and Philosophy
-    content: Ice cream and I go way back.
-From working summers at my local ice cream shop to traveling and experiencing ice creams abroad, I've tried it all.
-      But, I always come back to the classic flavors of a retro ice cream parlor and am excited to bring that experience right here to you with Sprink & Jimmy's!
+    content: We believe that we can bring together our communities and create life-long family memories, one shaved ice cup at a time.
-    image: /img/colorful-sundae-1-.jpg
+    image: /img/shaved-ice-3.jpeg
 ---